samecrowder/ac215_MSMBAllstars/README.md

 This container serves the trained LSTM to return inference predictions.

 **Execute Dockerfile**
+1. Head to src/probability_model.
-1. Specify in `docker-shell.sh` the `DATA_FOLDER`, `DATA_FILE` and `WEIGHTS_FILE` of model weights to load into our inference model.
+2. Specify in `docker-shell.sh` the `DATA_FOLDER`, `DATA_FILE` and `WEIGHTS_FILE` of model weights to load into our inference model.
-2. Execute `docker-shell.sh` from its directory to build and run the docker container.
+3. Execute `docker-shell.sh` from its directory to build and run the docker container.
 This should start a FastAPI server at `http://127.0.0.1:8001`.

 LLM container